ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 &nbsp;

-The solution I realized has worked for me is to ask yourself whether you will be bored working on the project five years from now.
+The solution I realized I have been doing unconsciously is to ask myself whether I will be bored working on the project five years from now.
 I don't think you can achieve anything meaningful unless you commit at least five years into the project.
 If you know you will be bored before then, its probably not as challenging or important as you want.
 Hence, not worth pursuing.

 &nbsp;